Choosing between a Sole Trader or Limited Company setup

 Deciding whether to remain a sole trader or form a limited company depends on factors such as your business’s income, your desired tax efficiency, and your willingness to handle administration.

-For example, according to GoSimpleTax, a sole trader with profits around £15,000 can save approximately £150 annually in tax.
-However, once your profits exceed £20,000, forming a limited company can lead to greater tax savings.
-With profits of £30,000, you might save £590 each year by incorporating your business.
+For example, according to PensionBee, a sole trader with profits below £50,000 may find it more tax-efficient to remain a sole trader due to simpler tax obligations.
+However, once your profits exceed £50,000, forming a limited company can lead to greater tax savings.
+With profits of £60,000, you might save around £1,700 each year by incorporating your business, as sole traders face a 40% income tax rate on profits above £50,270, while limited companies benefit from a 19% corporation tax rate and lower dividend tax rates (PensionBee, 2024).

-However, these savings must be weighed against the increased administrative burden and accountant fees for running a limited company.
+However, these savings must be weighed against the increased administrative burden and accountant fees for running a limited company, which can cost £50-£80 per month or more, potentially offsetting savings for smaller businesses (GoSimpleTax, 2024).

-If you’re uncertain, it's worth consulting an accountant or financial advisor who can analyze your specific business circumstances and help you make the most tax-efficient decision.
+If you’re uncertain, it's worth consulting an accountant or financial advisor who can analyse your specific business circumstances and help you make the most tax-efficient decision.

 Registering Your Business: Sole Trader vs. Limited Company